afay27/MassdropCodingChallenge/readme.md

-## Massdrop Coding Challenge: Job Queue
+## Job Queue

-This is my submission for the job queue project.
+This is my submission for the Massdrop's job queue project.
 I implemented this using Node.js, Express, Redis, and Kue.

 ### Prerequisites
 1. Have Node.js installed